Particular/docs.particular.net/nservicebus/messaging/headers.md

 snippet: HeaderWriterSagaReplyingToOriginator

-### Requesting a Timeout from a Saga
+### Requesting a timeout from a saga

-When requesting a Timeout from a Saga:
+When requesting a timeout from a saga:

  * The `OriginatingSagaId`, `OriginatingSagaType`, `SagaId` and `SagaType` will all match the Saga that requested the Timeout.
  * The `Timeout.RouteExpiredTimeoutTo` header contains the queue name for where the callback for the timeout should be sent.
  * The `Timeout.Expire` header contains the timestamp for when the timeout should fire.

-#### Example Timeout Headers
+#### Example timeout headers

 snippet: HeaderWriterSagaTimeout

-## Defer a Message
+## Defer a message

 When deferring, the message will have similar header to a Send with a few differences:

  * The message will have `IsDeferredMessage` with the value of `true`.
- * Since the Defer feature uses the Timeouts feature the Timeout headers will exist.
+ * Since the defer feature uses the timeouts feature the timeout headers will exist.
  * The `Timeout.RouteExpiredTimeoutTo` header contains the queue name for where the callback for the timeout should be sent.
  * The `Timeout.Expire` header contains the timestamp for when the timeout should fire.

-### Example Defer Headers
+### Example defer headers

 snippet: HeaderWriterDefer

-## Diagnostic and Informational Headers
+## Diagnostic and informational headers

-Headers used to give visibility into "where", "when" and "by whom" Of a message.
-Used by [ServiceControl](/servicecontrol/), [ServiceInsight](/serviceinsight/) and [ServicePulse](/servicepulse/).
+Headers used to give visibility into "where", "when" and "by whom" of a message.
+They are used by [ServiceControl](/servicecontrol/), [ServiceInsight](/serviceinsight/) and [ServicePulse](/servicepulse/).

 ### $.diagnostics